-Dental Fillings in Richmond, TX
+Dental Fillings in Houston and Richmond, TX

 A dental filling is the cornerstone of modern dentistry.
 It is the first step in prevention of cavities growing and turning into procedures like root canals and tooth extractions.
 But what is a dental filling?
 What procedures are commonly practiced when filling a tooth?
 Below are some common questions that are asked by our own patients.
 If there are any further questions that come up that we have not answered here, please give our office a call and schedule a consultation with Dr. Jasmine.